Growth & Change

 After getting out of the dairy business for a few years, CY Heifer Farm, LLC was formed in 2004 with the purchase of a 4,000 head dairy replacement facility from the former Agway Cooperative.
 Agway originally built the facility in 1998 on CY real estate with a forage and nutrient management contract.
 This operation provides custom dairy heifer raising services for 10 area dairy farms and has a staff of 12 people.
 The addition of nutrients from manure, as well as adding alfalfa into our rotation is a great benefit to the soils of our intensive vegetable rotation operation.

-Christian is both General Manager and Managing Partner of CY Heifer Farm.
-After completing his undergraduate work at Cornell University, he began a job with Farm Credit East in NJ handling farm loans.
-In 2008, he returned to CY Farms/CY Heifer Farms to partner with his father.
+After completing his undergraduate work at Cornell University, Christian began a job with Farm Credit East in NJ handling farm loans.
+In 2008, he and his wife Julie returned to CY Farms/CY Heifer Farms where he partner with his father, Craig Yunker.
+Christian assists with financial questions from clients, capital investments at the Heifer Farm, forage and harvests, and sits on the monthly advisory meeting board.

 Ryleigh graduated Alfred State college with an associate’s degree in Agricultural Sciences and Technologies with a minor in dairy production.
-She grew up on a 150 cow dairy where she learned many aspects of the diary business.
 Throughout high school she worked on several large dairy and crop farms to expand her knowledge and skills.
 After college graduation, she moved to Montana where she did an internship on one of the largest beef ranches in the west and came back with a great appreciation for agriculture around the country.
 She then managed the calf program at a large dairy, and decided she would like to take on a much bigger challenge.
 Ryleigh started at CY Heifer Farm in September of 2015 as the Operations Manager and worked alongside our Farm Manager of 18 years until she respectfully stepped down to take on her own dairy successful business.
 Ryleigh handles client relations, day to day operations, employees, vendors, and data entry.

 Dr. Keith Carlson, Attica Veterinary Associates